 Reko has a \$20,000 revolver available of which the full amount was available at the end of the quarter based on our current lender defined margining capabilities.

-There were no draws against the revolver during the quarter.
+There were no draws against the revolver during the quarter and not during the current fiscal year.

 Contractual obligations and off-balance sheet financing